Choose A Category Here

 Heavier users should consider at least #36 gauge rather than one with a lower number such as our #24, if budget permits.

-Backyard Batting Cages (batting cage kits) – These are generally complete kits that include a batting cage net and some sort of fiberglass or galvanized steel frame.
+Backyard Batting Cages & Nets (batting cage kits) – These are generally complete kits that include a batting cage net and some sort of fiberglass or galvanized steel frame.
 Speaking generally, they are lighter duty and aimed at the individual player or for youth team use.
 Many are shorter in length than the 55 or 70 ft. permanent batting cages found at schools and public ballfields.
-Many are shorter then the standard 55 or 70 ft. lengths, some less than the standard 12 ft. height and a few are less than the standard pro style 12 or 14 ft. widths.
+Many are shorter than the standard 55 or 70 ft. lengths, some less than the standard 12 ft. height and a few are less than the standard pro style 12 or 14 ft. widths.

 This has more to do with the less price & less size of the typical backyard.